RyuZhihao123/Plant-Recon-25/README.md

 Codebase of our paper in CVPR 2025: *"Neural Hierarchical Decomposition for Single Image Plant Modeling.
 Zhihao Liu et al."*

-🔥 If you are interested in **3D Plant Reconstruction from Real-world Data**, please also see my related GitHub repositories:
+🔥 If you're interested in **3D Plant Reconstruction from Real Data**, please also see my relavent GitHub repositories:

 - [[Point-cloud Tree Reconstruction]](https://github.com/RyuZhihao123/Point-cloud-3D-tree-reconstruction): a free software for reconstructing plants from point cloud scans.
 - [[SVDTree]](https://github.com/RyuZhihao123/SVDTree): a new technique for reconstructing plants using diffusion priors.